How to Maximize a Credit Card Welcome Bonus

 Timing your application and planning your spending are the two most important variables in earning a welcome bonus.

-Standard purchases on the card count: groceries, gas, dining, retail, travel, utilities, streaming subscriptions, insurance premiums, charitable donations, and most recurring bills.
-Federal tax payments made through IRS-authorized processors also count as purchases on most cards.
-Rent payments made through a qualifying service count as well.
+Standard purchases qualify toward minimum spend: groceries, gas, dining, retail, travel, utilities, streaming subscriptions, insurance premiums, charitable donations, and most recurring bills.
+Federal tax payments made through IRS-authorized processors count as purchases on most cards, and rent paid through a qualifying service counts as well.

 Transactions That Do NOT Count Toward Minimum Spend